 LTV is one of the areas that many business owners neglect.
 However, it is essential to analyze when getting a complete picture of your marketing efforts and which are the most valuable.
 Customer lifetime value(LTV) is the most crucial concept in business.
 LTV represents the total value over the lifetime of a customer.
 Increasing it increases profit margins substantially.

 Lifetime value is calculated using the following steps:

 - Determine the average number of purchases

-- Multiply the number of purchases by the average purchase price to get your LTV
+- Multiply the number of assets by the average purchase price to get your LTV

-For example, if the average customer buys a $50 item twice every year, they are worth $100 a year.
-If they are a customer for three years on average, they have $300 in lifetime value.
+For example, if the average customer buys a $50 item twice yearly, they are worth $100 annually.
+However, if they have been customers for three years on average, they have $300 in lifetime value.

 A competing business may only get one purchase on average.
 That means their LTV is only $50.
-They may spend $40 acquiring and serving that customer.
+On the other hand, they may spend $40 acquiring and serving that customer.
 This means they would have much lower profit margins than the first example.